krim404/DellXPS15-9550-OSX/Tutorial_10.12_Step7.md

 sudo rm -r /Library/Extensions/CodecCommander.kext
 sudo rm /EFI/EFI/CLOVER/ACPI/patched/SSDT-ALC298.aml
 ```
-then remove from your config.plist from the key "KextsToPatch" the elements "AppleHDA#1" to "AppleHDA#7".
-Install the package: git/Post-Install/AD-Kexts/VoodooHDA-2.8.8.pkg
+then remove in your config.plist (EFI/CLOVER/config.plist) from the key "KextsToPatch" the elements "AppleHDA#1" to "AppleHDA#7".
+Then install the package: ./10.12/Post-Install/AD-Kexts/VoodooHDA-2.8.8.pkg

 ## Audio Fix by using patched AppleHDA
 alternative to VoodooHDA and with better compatibility, but less stability.